mcsoto/cosmos/readme.md

 Cosmos adopts principles from (procedural) scripting languages, logic programming and functional programming.
 You may write using an almost imperative style, this will however compile to logic code.

-Cosmos adopts many principles and features that are common in functional programming languages (although the principles apply to *relations* rather than *functions*).

 Relations
 ----